bertofurth/Seagate-Central-Toolchain/README.md

 ### Optional - Customizing maketoolchain.sh
-At this point we may need to edit the **maketoolchain.sh** script in the base working directory to set some parameters to guide the build process however in most cases the default settings will be fine.
+At this point we may need to edit the **maketoolchain.sh** script in the base working directory to set some parameters to guide the build process however, in most cases the default settings will be fine.

 Working our way from the top of the script, the following parameters need to be set and checked.
-The most important are the first two.
-The comments in the script explain the meanings of each parameter.
-If in doubt just leave as they are.

     # The target name and prefix that will be given
     # to the generated toolchain.